-- Since 2010, CryoSat-2 Interferometric SAR altimetry has provided detailed measurements of ice sheet change. - Non-interferometric SAR acquisitions have, however, been primarily limited to sea ice and water surfaces. - In preparation for Sentinel-3, which is a global SAR mission, several dedicated SAR campaigns were made by CryoSat-2 over East Antarctica. - The SPICE study is using this unique dataset to evaluate and develop SAR processing techniques for ice sheet surfaces. - SPICE is also assessing the impact of Ku-band penetration on SAR altimeter measurements, through comparison to Kaand Ku-band LRM data.

-The location of SPICE study sites in Antarctica (main panel) and Greenland (inset).
+- Since 2010, CryoSat-2 Interferometric SAR altimetry has provided detailed measurements of ice sheet change. - Non-interferometric SAR acquisitions have, however, been primarily limited to sea ice and water surfaces. - In preparation for Sentinel-3, which is a global SAR mission, several dedicated SAR campaigns have been made by CryoSat-2 over East Antarctica. - The SPICE study is using this unique dataset to evaluate and develop SAR processing techniques for ice sheet surfaces. - SPICE is also assessing the impact of Ku-band penetration on SAR altimeter measurements, through comparison to Kaand Ku-band LRM data. - SPICE has focused on four study sites: - The Lake Vostok, Dome C and Spirit sites in Antarctica, where dedicated SAR acquisitions have been made by CryoSat-2. - The Russell Glacier in Greenland, where SAR interferometric (SARIn) Full Bit Rate (FBR) data has been used to generate pseudo-SAR measurements.